Grave robbers targeting historic cemetery in Miami

 Arthur Kennedy has family members buried at the cemetery.
 He grew up in the neighborhood, and he's been visiting Evergreen and doing some caretaking his whole life.

-Kennedy showed Local 10's Glenna Milberg around the grounds this week.
+Kennedy showed Local 10 News reporter Glenna Milberg around the grounds this week.
 Kennedy pointed out how one tomb -- placed aboveground because of the water table -- had recently been smashed open.

 Kennedy said the thieves use the bones in Voodoo ceremonies or sell them on the black market.
 Chicken feathers, a sign of animal sacrifice, were seen among the graves on a recent visit.

-"When they take the bodies out, it's something crazy now -- now they come with blue gloves," Kennedy said.
+"When they take the bodies out, it's something crazy now -- now they're coming with blue gloves," Kennedy said.

 Although the family that owns the Miami Times newspaper bought Evergreen out of foreclosure, there is little funding for upkeep or security.